priya0318/PartsPerMillion/BackgroundResearchReports/StudyOrganism.md

 It is outside Marrero and offers a taste of Louisiana's wild wetlands.
 The area of this preserve covers around 26,000 acres.
 It preserves a representative example of the delta’s environment, containing natural forests, bayous, swamps, and marshes.

 ### Classification
 The trail may be classified into two categories based on the kingdom type.
-Plantae and Animalia would be the two would be the taxonomic kingdoms where the data were recorded.
+Plantae and Animalia would be the two taxonomic kingdoms where the data were recorded.

 ### Blue Iris:
 The major plant systems in this preserve are hardwood forest, swamp, and marsh.
 In spite of the fact that the blue iris population was reduced for a few a long time, they appear to be making a comeback.